netgrif/application-engine/docs/roles/permissions.md

 #### View

-If this permission is set to **true**, user with this permission is can see cases created from the process.
-If it is ** false**, user with this permission cannot see cases created from given process.
+If this permission is set to **true**, user with this permission can see cases created from the process.
+If it is **false**, user with this permission cannot see cases created from given process.
 This permission can be defined in both **roleRef** and **userRef**.

 ### Task permissions